sqlpad/sqlpad/docs/configuration.md

 # IP address to bind to.
 By default SQLPad will listen from all available addresses (0.0.0.0).
 SQLPAD_IP = "0.0.0.0"

 # Port to listen on.
-Used for both HTTP and HTTPS
+Used for both HTTP and HTTPS.
 # Defaults to 80 in code, 3000 in Docker Hub Image
 SQLPAD_PORT = 3000